VaibhavModi/MedX/README.md

 # MedX

-A visual basic program using Visual Studio that can be used for medical purposes such as veiwing health history, making appointments, finding a nearby practitoner, self diagonasing [beta] and other health and fitness purposes.
+A Visual Basic .NET application with OLEDB API connection to MS Access database that can be used for medical purposes such as veiwing health history, making appointments, finding a nearby practitoner, self diagonasing [beta] and other health and fitness purposes.

 ## Screenshots: